HongYuBinBin/Molecule-Generation-for-Drug-Discovery-with-New-Transformer-Architectures/README.md

 # MD-TF paper supplement
-We provide models, data, and code in the paper supplement to reproduce results in the paper manuscript.
+We provide models, data, and code in the paper supplement to reproduce results in the MD-TF manuscript.